10 Top Google ranking factors in 2025

 “Fluff” content will be lengthy but won’t satisfy readers’ needs.
 Some people might even bounce off your page as they land on it.
 Unfortunately, that will dent your SEO efforts.

 In short, prioritize quality and audience-focused content.
-That will set a SOLID bedrock for your site to rank on Google.
+That will set a SOLID bedrock for your site to rank on the first page of Google.

 Overall, make your content keyword-optimized.